Previous Education

 Accomplishments

-Since starting his PhD education at UMSSW, Mammadli has won several awards: UMB Founder's Week Student of the Year (2023), the Donna Harrington Fellowship Award (2022), the New Investigator Panelist Award (2022) from the National Hispanic Science Network, and The Early Career Preventionist Network Award from the Society for Prevention Research (2022).
-In 2023, Mammadli was nominated for the Student Leadership and Service Award from the Group for the Advancement of Doctoral Education in Social Work.
+Since starting his PhD education at UMSSW, Tural has won several awards: UMB Founder's Week Student of the Year (2023), the Donna Harrington Fellowship Award (2022), the New Investigator Panelist Award (2022) from the National Hispanic Science Network, and The Early Career Preventionist Network Award from the Society for Prevention Research (2022).

 Teaching Interests and Experience

-Mammadli's teaching interest include among others Human Behavior and the Social Environment, Social Work Research Methods, Quantitative Data Analysis, LGBTQ Mental Health and Substance Use, Social Determinants of Health.
-He has previously served as a teaching assistant in Criminal Law course in the George Washington University Department of Sociology and the Human Behavior and the Social Environment course in the UMSSW.
-Mammadli has served as an adjunct instructor at UMSSW since Spring 2024, teaching Human Behavior and the Social Environment course to MSW students.
+Tural's teaching interest include among others, Human Behavior and the Social Environment, Social Work Research Methods, Quantitative Data Analysis, LGBTQ Mental Health and Substance Use, and Social Determinants of Health.
+He has previously served as a teaching assistant in undergraduate and graduate Criminal Law course in the George Washington University Department of Sociology and the Human Behavior and the Social Environment course in the UMSSW.
+Tural has also served as an adjunct instructor at UMSSW in the Spring and Fall of 2024, teaching the SOWK 645: Human Behavior and the Social Environment course to MSW students.

 Selected Publications